 To meet the needs of practicing teachers, the 30-semester-hour program can be completed in three summers.
 Courses meet in intensive, two-week blocks; each two-week block offers a three-semester-hour core music education course and a two-semester-hour music content course.
 This block scheduling allows practicing teachers to complete ten graduate credits in four weeks.
 MME students may choose from a wide range of electives during the summer sessions; some electives are available during the regular academic year, providing even greater flexibility.
 Coursework is available to Master’s-degree-seeking teachers as well as to those who require graduate course hours to meet licensure requirements.
 Workshops are also available for those seeking professional development.

 Heidelberg’s graduate tuition is competitive with state-sponsored universities, but, unlike state schools, the MME program offers small-class sizes that foster a high-level of student-faculty interaction.
 Affordable campus housing is available in apartments adjacent to Brenneman Music Hall.
-Additional information on this Master's program can be viewed in the Master of Music Education brochure.

 Dr. John E. Owen